Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-5-HybridFlow/README.md

 ### Step 3: Application Registration

 There are two projects in this sample.
-Each needs to be separately registered in your Azure AD tenant.
+Each needs to be separately registered in your Microsoft Entra tenant.
 To register these projects:

 You can follow the [manual steps](#Manual-steps) to set the up the application or use the automated steps below.

 ### Run automation scripts

 * use PowerShell scripts that:
-  * **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  * **automatically** creates the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you.
   * modify the projects' configuration files.

 > **WARNING**: If you have never used **Azure AD Powershell** before, we recommend you go through the [App Creation Scripts guide](./AppCreationScripts/AppCreationScripts.md) once to ensure that your environment is prepared correctly for this step.